Icinga/icinga-powershell-hyperv/doc/31-Changelog.md

 ### Enhancements

+* [#40](https://github.com/Icinga/icinga-powershell-hyperv/issues/40) Adds new plugin `Invoke-IcingaCheckHyperVVMM` to check the state of the Virtual Machine Manager (VMM) for each host if being installed
 * [#42](https://github.com/Icinga/icinga-powershell-hyperv/issues/42) Adds switch to `Invoke-IcingaCheckHyperVSnapshot` and `Invoke-IcingaCheckHyperVVirtualSwitches` to mitigate state from `Unknown` to `Ok`, in case no virtual machines or virtual switches are present on the system
 * [#58](https://github.com/Icinga/icinga-powershell-hyperv/pull/58) Adds support for Icinga for Windows v1.9.0 module isolation